-I don’t have a pear tree, but I’ve been eyeing my neighbor’s fruit laden beauty for a few years.
+I don’t have a pear tree, but I’ve been eyeing my neighbor’s fruit-laden beauty for a few years.
 She is kind enough to give me a few pears each year but it’s never enough!
-This got me to thinking, maybe I could ask her for a pear tree cutting.
+This got me thinking, maybe I could ask her for a pear tree cutting.
 If you’re new to pear tree propagation, like me, then a little education about how to propagate pear trees from cuttings is in order.

 How to Propagate Pear Trees from Cuttings